 That leads us to the biggest problem with tsunamis: Once in motion, they can't be stopped.
 Scientists and civil agencies can only devote resources to predicting tsunamis and creating effective plans for protecting coastal areas from their ravages.

-For more information on tsunamis and related topics, explore the links on the next page.
+For more information on tsunamis and related topics, explore the links below.

 - "The Deadliest Tsunami in History?"
 National Geographic News.
 Jan.
 7, 2005.
 (March 17, 2011)http://news.nationalgeographic.com/news/2004/12/1227_041226_tsunami.html

 - "Japan quake live blog: 'Extremely high' radiation at Japan plant, U.S. agency says."
 CNN.
 March 16, 2011.
 (March 17, 2011)http://news.blogs.cnn.com/2011/03/16/japan-quake-live-blog-death-toll-expected-to-rise-as-crews-reach-more-areas/?hpt=T1

 - "Magnitude 9.0 - NEAR THE EAST COAST OF HONSHU, JAPAN."
 United States Geological Survey.
 March 11, 2011.
 (March 17, 2011)http://earthquake.usgs.gov/earthquakes/eqinthenews/2011/usc0001xgp/